Adrian Bejan - Constructal Law

 The constructal law places the concepts of life, evolution, design and performance in physics, which is in the broadest scientific arena.
 The constructal law is the law of physics of life and evolution3-5.

-The Benjamin Franklin Medal (2018) was awarded to Adrian Bejan for thermodynamics and "constructal theory, which predicts natural design and its evolution in engineering, scientific, and social systems.”
+Among many honors, the Benjamin Franklin Medal was awarded to him for thermodynamics and "constructal theory, which predicts natural design and its evolution in engineering, scientific, and social systems.”

 - A. Bejan, Constructal-theory network of conducting paths for cooling a heat generating volume.
 Int J. Heat Mass Transfer 40, 799-816 (1997) (published on 1 Nov.
 1996).